Drought Resistant Trees and Plants to Grow for Birds

 Birds need water.
 Plants need water.
 So it makes sense that moisture is an essential part of any backyard habitat.
-But keeping a garden irrigated can take a lot of work.
-That’s why using a mix of drought-tolerant plants is a great way to attract birds without spending precious time and money on watering.
+But keeping a garden watered can take a lot of work.
+That’s why using a mix of drought resistant trees and plants is a great way to attract birds without spending precious time and money on watering.

 Growing conditions can also vary within your own garden.
 South and west exposures tend to dry out more quickly than areas facing north or east.
 Choose plants with a stronger drought tolerance for these hotter zones.
 Artemisia, cotoneaster, echinacea, rudbeckia, sedums and most salvias are good selections.
 These plants will also entice birds and butterflies with shelter and food.